Bella Canvas 3001 vs. Standard T-Shirts: The Ultimate Wash and Durability Test

 1. Fabric Quality: Airlume Cotton vs. Open-End Cotton

 The secret to a long-lasting print starts with the fibers.
 Most standard t-shirts use carded open-end cotton.
-This fabric is scratchy and has many impurities.
+This fabric is often associated with traditional textile manufacturing processes that result in a scratchier texture.

-3001 uses 100% Airlume combed and ring-spun cotton.
-This process removes 2.5 times more impurities than standard cotton.
+The 3001 uses 100% Airlume combed and ring-spun cotton.
+This process removes 2.5 times more impurities than standard cotton, providing a superior surface for DTF shirt printing.

 • Smooth Surface: Better for DTF adhesive bonding.